Current and Past Medicare Part B Premiums

 Why They're on the Rise

-Medicare Part B premiums are indexed for inflation—they're adjusted periodically to keep pace with inflation.
+Medicare Part B premiums are indexed for inflation—they're adjusted periodically to keep pace with the falling value of the dollar.
 What you pay this year may not be what you pay next year.
-Premiums are also means-tested.
-This means that they're somewhat dependent on your income.
+Premiums are also means-tested, which means that they're somewhat dependent upon your income.
 The more income you have, the higher your premium will be.
-So will you pay more in 2020?
-Current and past Medicare Part B premiums are detailed below.
+This means that generally, if you increase your earnings over certain limits, and the cost of living continues to increase, you'll keep seeing increases in Medicare Part B premiums.

 2017 to 2019 Medicare Part B Premiums